-It was in the early 90’s, during a few years when I was a stay-at-home mom.
-I had a stint as a high-end cake decorator—pastry school, seminars, cake conferences—the works.
+It was in the early 90’s, during a short time when I was mostly a stay-at-home mom.
+Unable to sit around, and with my corporate travel restricted due to my young baby, I had a stint as a high-end cake decorator—pastry school, seminars—the works.

 I trained with some of the greats, whose names are known to all the famous cake people on TV today.
 It was before the Food Network and YouTube turned spectacular cakes into a competitive sport, as well as into a skill accessible to anyone with a computer.
 Back then it was still a rarified world of buttercream and gum paste specialists, and my own presentations were replete with “ooh’s and ah’s” from admirers when I produced my floral fantasies in sugar, the likes of which few people in that era had ever seen.